walkf1/hlekkr-platform/CONTRIBUTING.md

 ## 🤝 How to Contribute

-Please Note: Kiro Hackathon Judging Period
+Please Note: Initial Release Period

-This project is currently under review for the 2025 Code with Kiro Hackathon.

 To ensure platform stability, we will be temporarily pausing the merge of external pull requests during our initial release period.

 We still encourage you to open issues, report bugs, and suggest features.
-We will actively review them and will resume merging community contributions after the hackathon.
+We will actively review them and will resume merging community contributions soon.
 Thank you for your understanding.
 ### Types of Contributions

 We welcome various types of contributions: